Binaryfrost/SnowCMS/notes.md

    * Hooks may be async or synchronous.
 Allow modifying data in synchronous before hooks,
    * which can also be used for validating input by throwing an error.
 Modifying data and
    * input validation may not be done in async hooks.
    *
+   * Add reason property to event so plugins can filter when to run their code, for example:
+   * Deleting Collection Inputs would change Collection Entries, but a developer may not want
+   * to trigger a rebuild unless a specific Collection Input is changed.
+   *
    * Also have:
    * - serverStart: Allow registering routes from this hook